Assassination of Ziaur Rahman: Planning

 In Bangladesh: A Legacy of Blood, Anthony Mascarenhas wrote that "army officer Colonel Matiur Rahman along with many other high level military officials; hated Zia and the army brass in Dhaka, holding them responsible for the political and economic rot that was devastating the country".
 In September 1979, Matiur visited Lt.
 Colonel Mohammad Delwar Hossain, and complained about the 'wrongdoings of the government and the BNP - high prices, social injustices and corruption'.

 On 25 May 1981, Matiur was visiting Dhaka, where he met his friend Lt.
 Colonel Mahfuzur.
 At the time, Mahfuzur was the Personal Staff Officer (secretary) of Zia.
-Mahfuzur informed Matiur about Zia's plans to transfer Major General Abul Manzoor from Chittagong to Dhaka, a decision which would also affect Matiur, who was angered by this news.
+Mahfuzur informed Matiur about Zia's plans to transfer Major General Abul Manzur from Chittagong to Dhaka, a decision which would also affect Matiur, who was angered by this news.
 According to evidence presented at the trial, Matiur and Mahfuzur discussed plans to assassinate Zia.
 Mascarenhas claimed that "when Mafuzur also informed Moti (Matiur) that Zia had decided to visit Chittagong on the 29th, the idea for another assassination was born".